 Most of Brazil is located in the tropics, which means especially the northern part of the country doesn’t really experience much climate variation: it’s hot all year around.
 The more you travel south though, the more temperatures will vary, resembling more a European summer.
 If you’re planning on exploring southern Brazil, try to avoid the rainy season from December-February and instead schedule your trip during the dry season in March-November.

-Our route through Brazil
+Our Brazil Itinerary

-The following itinerary takes you along the most beautiful spots in Brazil; unique natural landscapes, vibrant cities, exotic waterfalls and paradise islands.
+The following Brazil itinerary takes you along the most beautiful spots in Brazil; unique natural landscapes, vibrant cities, exotic waterfalls and paradise islands.
 Count between 3 to 4 weeks to complete this itinerary.
 On most of the destinations we’ve written an elaborate post in which you can find all our tips so you get a good idea of what to expect, what it looks like and what to do.

 Rio De Janeiro